wseaton/starproxy/readme.md

 If you have an idea for a rule that you'd like to see implemented, feel free to open a GitHub issue!

 ## Future work

+Write a rule + action that actually rewrites the body of the query, instead of modifying the request headers.
+If this is done, we should probably inject a warning so the client is notified that this ocurred.

 Train a machine learning model (likely something like XGBoost) to do query performance classification using historical performance data.
 Identify likely offensive queries and proactively classify them without needing an admin to define rules.